-1. The degree of Master of Psychotherapy by formal course work may be awarded by the Council to a candidate who has satisfactorily completed a program of advanced study.
+Master of Health Personnel Education (MHPEd) by Formal Course Work Qualifications 1.
+The degree of Master of Health Personnel Education by formal course work may be awarded by the Council to a candidate who has satisfactorily completed a program of advanced study.

-Master of Paediatrics

-(MPaed)

-Enrolment and

-Progression

-Master of Psychotherapy (MPsychotherapy)

-- 2. (1) A candidate for the degree shall: - (a) have been awarded the degrees of Bachelor of Medicine and Bachelor of Surgery from the University of New South Wales or a qualification considered equivalent from another university or tertiary institution at a level acceptable to the Higher Degree Committee of the Faculty of Medicine (hereinafter referred to as the Committee), and - b) have had at least three years full-time experience in a formal program of postgraduate study and practice of psychiatry or experience of a kind acceptable to the Committee. - (2) In exceptional cases an applicant who submits evidence of such other academic and professional qualifications as may be approved by the Committee may be permitted to enrol for the degree. - (3) If the Committee is not satisfied with the qualifications submitted by an applicant the Committee may require the applicant to undergo such assessment or carry out such work as the Committee may prescribe, before permitting enrolment.
+(a) have been awarded the degrees of Bachelor of Medicine and Bachelor of Surgery from the University of New South Wales or a qualification considered equivalent from another university or tertiary institution at a level acceptable to the Higher Degree Committee of the Faculty of Medicine (hereinafter referred to as the Committee), or

+(b) have been awarded an appropriate degree of Bachelor of at least four full-time years duration (or the part-time equivalent) from the University of New South Wales or a qualification considered equivalent from another university or tertiary institution at a level acceptable to the Committee.

+(2) In exceptional cases an applicant who submits evidence of such other academic and professional qualifications as may be approved by the Committee may be permitted to enrol for the degree.

+(3) If the Committee is not satisfied with the qualifications submitted by an applicant the Committee may require the applicant to undergo such assessment or carry out such work as the Committee may prescribe, before permitting enrolment.

-- 3. (1) An application to enrol as a candidate for the degree shall be made on the prescribed form which shall be lodged with the Registrar at least two calendar months before the commencement of the session in which enrolment is to begin. - (2) A candidate for the degree shall be required to undertake such formal subjects and pass such assessment as prescribed. - (3) The progress of a candidate shall be reviewd at least once annually by the Committee and as a result of its review the Committee may cancel enrolment or take such other action as it considers appropriate. - (4) No candidate shall be awarded the degree until the lapse of six academic sessions from the date of enrolment.
-The maximum period of candidature shall be eight academic sessions from the date of enrolment.
-In special cases an extension of time may be granted by the Committee.
+3. (1) An application to enrol as a candidate for the degree shall be made on the prescribed form which shall be lodged with the Registrar two calendar months before the commencement of the session in which enrolment is to begin.

+(2) A candidate for the degree shall be required to undertake such formal subjects and pass such assessment as prescribed.

+(3) The progress of a candidate shall be reviewed at least once annually by the Committee and as a result of its review the Committee may cancel enrolment or take such other action as it considers appropriate.

+(4) No candidate shall be awarded the degree until the lapse of three academic sessions from the date of enrolment in the case of a full-time candidate or five sessions in the case of a part-time candidate.
+The maximum period of candidature shall be four academic sessions from the date of enrolment for a full-time candidate and eight sessions for a part-time candidate.
+In special cases an extension of these times may be granted by the Committee.